-Suggested Tour: 2.5-Hour Small Group Walking Tour
+Suggested Tour: 2.5-Hour Small-Group Walking Tour

 Knez Mihailova is the main pedestrian zone in Belgrade with a bunch of shops, street musicians, galleries, cafes, and restaurants.
-Expect a lot of people anytime, but really comes alive at night.
-Because of its location, it’s considered as the heart of the old city and leads you straight to the park and Belgrade Fort.
+Expect a lot of people anytime, but comes alive at night.
+Because of its location, it’s considered the heart of the old city and leads you straight to the park and Belgrade Fort.
 It’s a little busy though because of the tourists, however, it is still a wonderful car-free area in the center of the city.

 Suggested Tour: 1-Hour Must-See Express Tour

 This might be one of the best things to do in Belgrade, Serbia.
 Visiting this vintage street in Belgrade is worth your trip.
-Skadarlija is consists of cool vibrant restaurants with lots of art on the buildings.
-These buildings are really picturesque and very soothing in the eyes.
+Skadarlija consists of cool vibrant restaurants with lots of art on the buildings.
+These buildings are really picturesque and very soothing to the eyes.
 Staying here is such a fun thing to do, choose from numerous authentic restaurants with terraces that allow you to watch the nightlife, listen to traditional live music and enjoy a drink.
 Have a wonderful moment here at Skadarlija!

 Suggested Tour: Mash-Up City Walking Tour with Local Guide

-A place that will give you a perfect view of Belgrade and Danube.
+A place that will give you a perfect view of Belgrade and the Danube.
 The Millenary Monument is a unique and elegant tower with different types of architecture.
 The entrance fee is also cheap.
 From the top, you can see the rivers and Zemun as well as Belgrade.
 If you’re in for a nice view, you should go here.

-Going to Ada Ciganlija is totally one of the best things to do in Belgrade, Serbia.
+Going to Ada Ciganlija is one of the best things to do in Belgrade, Serbia.
 Whether you’re looking for a beach, lake, picnic spots, beer garden, water skiing, bicycle or rollerblades rental, golfing, tennis, fishing, cafes and restaurants, or sightseeing – you name it and it’s available at Ada Ciganlija lake.
 Summer or Spring, this is one of the best places in Belgrade.
-The water in the lake is warm and quality is controlled.
+The water in the lake is warm and the quality is controlled.
 Having a relaxing and productive day here is just like no other.

 St. Sava Temple is one of the largest East Orthodox church buildings on earth.
-Boasting with glorious beauty, the church is undeniably attractive both inside and out.
+Boasting glorious beauty, the church is undeniably attractive both inside and out.
 When you go here, you must also see the crypt located underground of the temple.
 The crypt alone is already worth a visit.
 You can take a lot of really good pictures from the outside.
 There is a gift shop in the main lobby if you want to buy some souvenirs.

 Suggested Tour: Panoramic Tour by Minibus

 If you’re in Belgrade, then you should visit the Danube River.
 It is the second-longest river in Europe.
 You can either have a lovely walk along the river banks or ride a boat.
 There are so many restaurants along the river to choose from.
 This is probably one of the best trips you’ll have in Belgrade.
-Eating in many restaurants on the river or even dancing in the evening is really something you’ve never seen before.
+Eating in many restaurants on the river or even dancing in the evening is something you’ve never seen before.
 And that’s all possible in the Danube River.

 Suggested Tour: 2-Hour Sightseeing Boat Cruise with Welcome Drink

-If you want a break from the urban part of Belgrade and you’re in need of some fresh breath in nature and a stunning aerial view of Serbia’s capital and its outskirts, then, this is the perfect place to start with!
+If you want a break from the urban part of Belgrade and you need some fresh breath in nature and a stunning aerial view of Serbia’s capital and its outskirts, then, this is the perfect place to start with!
 The Avala Tower provides you the chance to admire the panoramic view of a part of the wonderful Serbian landscape around the Avala hill, as well as to enjoy the adrenalin produced by the intriguing top of the Tower itself.
 If you still have free time while you’re in Belgrade, go ahead and visit this gem.